Nylex-net/autopilot/Scripts/README.md

 ## Get-WindowsAutoPilotInfo.ps1

+_Disclaimer_: The PowerShell script _Get-WindowsAutoPilotInfo.ps1_ is not mine.
+It was made by Microsoft, and can be installed using the instructions below.

-Install the script using the following command:
+Open PowerShell as administrator and install the script using the following command:

 `Install-Script -Name Get-WindowsAutopilotInfo`